corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/api-serialisation.md

 java.util.NavigableMap
 ```

-However, as a convenience, we explicitly support the concrete/ implementation types below, i.e. they are AMQP serializable,
+However, as a convenience, we explicitly support the concrete implementation types listed below that are AMQP serializable,
 and therefore they can be used as the declared types of properties.

 ```text